 If at St Andrews for fourth year, students also undertake a 12,000-word dissertation on a topic of their choice.
 This independent project enables you to develop key research skills which are desired by both prospective employers and by graduate schools offering postgraduate degrees.

 The compulsory modules listed here must be taken in order to graduate in this subject.
 However, most students at St Andrews take additional modules, either in their primary subject or from other subjects they are interested in.
 For Honours level, students choose from a range of Honours modules, some of which are listed above.
 A full list of all modules appropriate to the programme for the current academic year can be found in the programme requirements.

 Research-led teaching brings cutting-edge research directly to the classroom in St Andrews.

-Students at St Andrews for their first or second year will have three lectures a week per module (approximately 365 students), which decreases to one lecture per module per week at Honours level (15 to 25 students).
+In your first year, you will have three lectures a week per module (approximately 365 students).
+In your second year, you will have two lectures a week per module (approximately 300 students), which decreases to one lecture per module per week at Honours level (15 to 25 students).